Dagny (singer): 2023–present: Elle and Dancefloor Erotica

 In June 2023, Dagny played at the 'Mighty Hoopla' festival in London.
 She supported Sting on his My Songs Tour, playing at Bedford Park in June 2023 and Cardiff Castle in July 2023.

 In December 2023, Dagny played at Oslo Spektrum in her largest headline show to date.
 The show was sold out and featured Synne Vo as the opening act and Astrid S as a co-performer during the song "Pretty".

 Her second studio album, Elle was released in June 2024.
 It contains 8 tracks including "Heartbreak in the Making" (which peaked at number 19 in Norway), "Same Again (For Love)", "Strawberry Dream", and "Ray-Bans."

+She released the title track for her June 2026 album Dancefloor Erotica as a single in May 2026.

 Artistry

 Dagny states her musical preference falls around "pop songs with a little bit of an indie, left of center vibe." and that her upbringing in northern Norway has influenced her approach to both music and life, being "tough on the outside but warmhearted on the inside."

 Dagny stated that during the song writing process she asks herself: "What do I have to say?
 What do I have to tell?", saying that it is important for her songs to have meaning.